eerii/fresa/README.md

 - Time managment and timers
 - Event handling

+## documentation :book:

+A work in progress documentation is available in [josekoalas.github.io/fresa](https://josekoalas.github.io/fresa/).

 ## building :hammer:

 Right now the project is in the **very pre-alpha** state, so use it at your own risk.